tidyverse/tidyverse.org/content/blog/new-graphic-features/index.md

 ## The ggplot2 implications

 While ggplot2 is using grid underneath it's grammar API, these features are generally not directly available in ggplot2.
 This is because most of these features are not directly applicable to the current API.
 Both gradient and patterns are obvious candidates for extensions of the ggplot2 API, but for now the grid API doesn't support a vector of patterns/gradients.
 Once this limitation is removed (it is in the works), we will need to figure out how scaling of these more flexible fill types should work.
 The starting point is of course to allow mapping from one data-value to a predefined pattern/gradient, but it would be interesting to think about how to map data-values to features of the pattern/gradient, e.g. have the gradient defined by two or more columns that all maps to different colors.
+Some of this work and exploration is already happening in [ggpattern](https://coolbutuseless.github.io/package/ggpattern), which could form the basis of future ggplot2 support.

 As for path clipping we could imagine that geoms could take a clipping grob, but it is not obvious how this grob should be constructed in a manner consistent with the grammar.
 The same goes for masks.
 Maybe most of this work should be relegated to [ggfx](https://ggfx.data-imaginist.com) which have an extended API that seems better suited to masks and arbitrary clipping.

 ## Acknowledgement

 I'd like to extent a huge thanks to Paul Murrell for continuing to support and improve the graphics API in R and for his willingness to answer questions during the implementation of the new features in ragg and svglite.
+The new graphics engine features were joint work with Paul Murrell, partly sponsored by RStudio.